Faculty & Staff

 O. Toro 7th Grade Science Teacher Middle School

-Olivia comes to Unity after three years of growth as a teacher for Brooklyn Prospect Charter School.
-While at Brooklyn Prospect, she taught and advised students in grades 6-10.
+This is Olivia's 4th year at Unity.
+Prior to joining Unity, Olivia worked at Brooklyn Prospect where she taught and advised students in grades 6-10.
 In addition to working with wonderful students, she coordinated efforts to improve the school’s delivery of individualized support services and served on several school working groups tasked with planning and implementing behavioral and academic interventions at the high school level.
 She served as the founding high school learning specialist and co-taught four distinct New York Regents curricula to facilitate students’ work toward their diplomas.
 Olivia began her teaching career in Washington, D.C., where she taught in a resource classroom setting at E.L.
 Haynes Public Charter School as a Capital Teaching Resident.
 Prior to teaching, she worked for the D.C.
 Public Schools Office of Special Education and assisted parents and students as part of a larger effort to reconnect the work of the district’s schools to the communities they serve.
 Olivia holds a B.A. with majors in Political Science and Psychology from Swarthmore College, and an M.A. in Social Service Administration from the University of Chicago.

 S. Azinge Permanent Substitute and Library Coordinator High School, Middle School